Matffin/StarbornCpp/README.md

 # StarbornCpp
 Little random spiral galaxy generator.
 Creates 100.000-star sprites and randomizes their position inside a given function, so it looks a bit like a galaxy.
 Uses the SFML library.
+Uses the ['entt' ECS system by skypjack](https://github.com/skypjack/entt).

 ---
 ### Use the project